Skip to content

 • Make sure to add the lime juice after turning off the flame.
 This will prevent the destruction of vitamin C in lime.

-• To enjoy this as a vegan dish, feel free to remove Maldive fish from the recipe.
+• To enjoy this as a vegan dish, feel free to remove the Maldive fish from the recipe.

 • Separate the leaves from the branches and clean them before using.